Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Neutrino Data

 To find neutrino source candidates, the IceCube Realtime System was established in 2016 \citep{realtime_established} and updated in 2019 \citep{Blaufuss:20199c}.
 It selects high-energy neutrino events based on their signalness, i.e. their probability to be of astrophysical origin~\citep{realtime_established}.
 As of 2019, the through-going track events, are divided into two streams, called ``Gold" and ``Bronze" \citep{Blaufuss:20199c}, with an average signalness of 30$\%$ and 50$\%$ respectively.
 Each realtime alert is initially released as a General Coordinates Network (GCN) Notice\footnote{\url{https://gcn.nasa.gov/notices}}, and updated after a few hours as a GCN Circular\footnote{\url{https://gcn.nasa.gov/circulars}} \citep{Blaufuss:20199c}.
 The GCN Notice reports the direction and angular uncertainty derived with the reconstruction algorithm SplineMPE \citep{Abbasi_2021,sommani2023}.
 The GCN Circular contains the results of the more sophisticated and computing-intensive reconstruction algorithm Millipede \citep{Aartsen_2014,gualda2021,sommani2023}.
 SplineMPE is significantly faster and therefore implemented for the first estimate of the direction.
 Millipede makes use of a more realistic description of the muon-track light emission that requires much more computational resources \citep{Aartsen_2014,gualda2021,sommani2023}.

 Nevertheless, recent studies based on Monte Carlo data \citep{gualda2021,sommani2023} indicate that this improved description does not necessarily result in an improved angular reconstruction, mainly because of systematic uncertainties represented by our limited knowledge of the south-pole ice.
 In fact, despite its simplicity, the reconstruction algorithm SplineMPE results in a more precise angular localization and is more robust against known systematic errors in Monte Carlo studies \citep{sommani2023}.
-Figure \ref{fig:areasratio} shows the ratio between the angular areas of the 90$\%$ uncertainty regions from the initial GCN Notice (SplineMPE) and the updated GCN Circular (Millipede).
-On average, the initial contours are more than 10 times smaller in area than the updated uncertainty regions.
+Moreover, the initial GCN Notices (SplineMPE) have on average initial contours more than 10 times smaller in area than the GCN Circulars (Millipede).
 For the reasons outlined above, we test here the set of alert data provided by the SplineMPE algorithm (i.e. the first GCN Notice related to each event).
-For the set, we rely on the bronze and gold alerts released since 2019.
+For the set, we rely on the bronze and gold alerts released from June 2019 until October 2023.
 Those realtime alerts cover a period of 4 years.
 One alert, which has a GCN Circular, is absent in this dataset.
 The event is IC210503 \citep{2021GCN.29951....1I}.
 According to the GCN Circular, IceCube was in a test run configuration and therefore no automated alert was circulated via GCN Notice.
 Because of the absence of a GCN Notice, for the estimation of the neutrino energy of IC210503 we looked at the IceCat catalog \citep{abbasi2023icecat1}.

-Our chance probability calculation (see Sec.~\ref{sec:test}) relies on the neutrino angular uncertainty, which we model as a bivariate Gaussian resembling the point-spread function for each individual event.
+Our chance probability calculation (see Sec.~\ref{sec:test}) relies on the neutrino angular uncertainty, which we model as a bivariate symmetric Gaussian resembling the point-spread function for each individual event.
 SplineMPE provides a circularized estimate (i.e. a radius) for the 50\% and 90\% uncertainty.
-More precisely, we use the 50\% radius and directly translate it to the width, $\sigma$, of the bivariate Gaussian\footnote{We prefer the 50\% over the 90\% contour because the former is the one that was studied to calibrate the contours, whereas the 90\% is only scaled with a fixed factor \citep{Blaufuss:20199c}.}.
+More precisely, we use the 50\% radius and directly translate it to the standard deviation, $\sigma$, of the bivariate Gaussian\footnote{We prefer the 50\% over the 90\% contour because the former is the one that was studied to calibrate the contours, whereas the 90\% is only scaled with a fixed factor \citep{Blaufuss:20199c}.}.